Gawler House Prices | Monthly & Annual Market Data

 Gawler East, Evanston Gardens, Evanston Park and surrounding areas — modern master-planned housing, consistent buyer activity, affordability-driven demand.
 Gawler East alone regularly accounts for 25–30% of all district sales in any given month, giving its median genuine statistical weight.

+A suburb median based on 2 sales is not the same signal as one based on 12.
+The district-wide headline median must always be read alongside the sale count and the price band distribution.
 For a detailed structural analysis of the Gawler market including development pipeline, commute infrastructure and long-term demand drivers, see our Gawler Property Market Overview.

 What Is the Median House Price in Gawler SA?

-Gawler house prices market snapshot May 2026 — median $790,200 from 46 confirmed residential sales between 4 May and 3 June 2026
+Gawler house prices market snapshot July 2026 — district median $777,500, 3-bedroom median $700,000 unchanged for third consecutive month, from 16 disclosed sales between 4 June and 3 July 2026

 But here is what the headline number alone won't tell you: